DasminX/api-architecture/readme.md

 4. **4_awilix** - fourth branch, refactored manual setting up Dependency Injection to IoC Container (Awilix), added docker compose file, changed npm scripts, fixed some issues.

 5. **5_simple_smtp** - fifth branch - successfully added simple mail-catching service, glued up with Docker compose file.
 For now, it's possible to read sent mails!
 Of course I'm aware that it's a reeaaaallly simple demo but it was a nice experience to check some available mail services, try few ones, read about them and finally choose one!
-There, of course, is a field to improve it more and more :) ***Still in progress***
+There, of course, is a field to improve it more and more :)

+6. **6_user_feature** - sixth branch - added basic and working structure of user feature - of course to be extended, fixed in many ways and developed more! ***!Still in progress!***

-6. **master** - it is the most stable version of the most recent branch.
-For now, it reflects **5_simple_smtp** branch, but it may be different in the ***future***
+7. **master** - it is the most stable version of the most recent branch.
+For now, it reflects **6_user_feature** branch, but it may be different in the ***future***

 **NOTE: It's not the end!
 I'm aware of many things to be fixed, to be done more reasonable and human-readable, so to say.**